 Misblamed: After the highly praised pilot episode, some fans complained that the episodes that followed seemed to focus on the nephews, and especially Webby, at the expense of Scrooge and Donald, and that they were entirely in Duckburg.
 Co-producer Frank Angones later clarified that Disney was airing the show out of the intended order, offsetting the Duckburg/globetrotting ratio that was originally envisioned by the showrunners.note To elaborate: after the Pilot and "Daytrip of Doom", "The Impossible Summit of Mount Neverrest" (a globetrotting episode focusing on Huey and Scrooge) should have aired, then "Great Dime Chase" followed by "Beagles Birthday Massacre".
 As per the current slot, the fifth episode, "The Terror of the Terra-Firmians" was intended to be the 9th Episode, "The Infernal Internship of Mark Beaks" which is the 6th was originally supposed to be the 7th, "The House of the Lucky Gander" was to be the sixth following "Beagle's Birthday Massacre" but is now the 7th, and "The Living Mummies of Thoth-Ra" was the 8th but supposed to precede "Terra-Firmians".

-Moe: All of the kids - Huey, Dewey, Louie, Webby and Lena.
-Their childish personalities are endearing, their friendship and brotherhood with each other is heartwarming, and the designs for them invoke the image of cute children onto anthropomorphic ducklings.
+All of the kids - Huey, Dewey, Louie, Webby, Lena, and Violet.
+Their childish personalities are endearing, their friendship and brotherhood with each other is heartwarming, and the designs for them invoke the image of cute children onto anthropomorphic birds.

 It's revealed in "Jaw$!" that Magica De Spell has her own niece Lena enslaved to do her bidding.
 To make it even worse, "The Other Bin of Scrooge McDuck" has her now able to literally possess her to get what she wants.
 And then in the finale we find out that Magica created Lena, which for all intents and purposes makes Lena her daughter, and get to watch Magica kill Lena practically as soon as she's done what Magica created her for.
 Twice, if you count the murder of the physical body and the spirit that showed up later separately.